LeonSong1995/gsMap/docs/source/api.rst

 .. option:: run_latent_to_gene

     Run Latent_to_gene.
-    Find gene marker gene scores for each spot by using latent representations from nearby spots.
+    Estimate gene marker gene scores for each spot by using latent representations from nearby spots.

 .. option:: run_generate_ldscore